openmediavault/openmediavault-docs/new_user_guide/newuserguide.rst

 ************************

 By design, the OMV/Debian operating system installs on its own partition, segregated from data.
-This makes copying or cloning the OMV boot/OS drive an easy process.
+This makes copying or cloning the |omv| boot/OS drive an easy process.
 So, one might ask, why is a clone or a copy of the operating system important?

-Building OMV, from scratch, using the installer ISO is a 15-minute proposition, give or take.
+Building |omv|, from scratch, using the installer ISO is a 15-minute proposition, give or take.
 While it takes longer, roughly 45 minutes to an hour, the actual hands-on portion of an SBC build is even less.

 As users configure their servers, add services, reconfigure shares, move their data around, tweak